alessioferrari/VoiceBiofeedEmo/README.md

 - Data-imputation: this folder contains all the data for the different experiments, using imputation for the voice data.
 - Data-no-imputation: this folder contains all the data without imputation.
+- Protocol: protocol description and associated files to replicate the experiment.

 **Required Libraries**
 All required libraries are listed in requirements.txt